Book your stay

 Bókfell is known for binding the Saga of Icelanders, the first Icelandic Bible and the works of Nobel Prize winner Halldór Laxness.

-The Printing Press Front and Courtyard Buildings are our newest properties, where you can find Economy and Standard Studios, Family Studios and Family Suites, as well as Two Bed Two Bathroom Apartments.
+The Printing Press Front and Courtyard Buildings are our newest properties, where you can find Economy Studios, Studios, Family Studios and Family Suites, as well as Two Bed Two Bathroom Apartments.

 Printing Press Courtyard Building